MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 ---
 title: Collect diagnostic logs for Azure Stack HCI
-description: How to collect diagnostic logs and share them with Microsoft.
+description: Learn how to collect diagnostic logs and share them with Microsoft.
 author: alkohli
 ms.author: alkohli
 ms.topic: how-to
 ms.service: azure-stack
 ms.subservice: azure-stack-hci
-ms.date: 03/19/2024
+ms.date: 06/18/2024
 ---

 # Collect diagnostic logs for Azure Stack HCI

 [!INCLUDE [applies-to](../../includes/hci-applies-to-23h2.md)]

-This article describes how to collect diagnostic logs and send them to Microsoft to help identify and fix any issues with your Azure Stack HCI solution.
+This article describes how to collect diagnostic logs for Azure Stack HCI and send them to Microsoft via the Azure portal or PowerShell.
+These diagnostic logs help identify and fix any issues with your Azure Stack HCI solution.

 ## On-demand log collection

+On-demand log collection involves manually collecting and sending diagnostic logs to Microsoft.
+After you collect logs, they're sent to the Kusto database.
+Microsoft Support can then use the information provided to locate your logs in Kusto and help you in resolving the reported issue.
+Microsoft retains this diagnostic data for up to 30 days and handles it as per the [standard privacy practices](https://privacy.microsoft.com/).

+You can perform on-demand log collection using any of the following methods:

+- **(Recommended) Azure portal**.
+Use this method when you want to collect logs at the cluster level and send them to Microsoft.
+See [Collect logs via the Azure portal](#collect-logs-via-the-azure-portal)

-On-demand log collection involves manually collecting and sending diagnostic logs to Microsoft using the `Send-DiagnosticData` cmdlet from any node within the Azure Stack HCI cluster.
+- **PowerShell**.
+Use this method if you want to collect logs based on specific parameters.
+You can save them to an SMB share, send supplementary logs, or send logs for specific rules only.
+To collect logs and send them to Microsoft, run the `Send-DiagnosticData` cmdlet from any node within the Azure Stack HCI cluster.
 When you run this cmdlet, the logs are temporarily copied locally.
 This copy is parsed, sent to Microsoft, and then deleted from your system.
-Microsoft retains this diagnostic data for up to 30 days and handles it as per the [standard privacy practices](https://privacy.microsoft.com/).
+See [Collect logs via PowerShell](#collect-logs-via-powershell)

 ### When to use on-demand log collection